Search our range of undergraduate, postgraduate and professional courses.

 To access the library’s electronic resources, you will need a Staffordshire University IT account.

-More information on our library resources More information on current resource and troubleshooting issues impacting library services
+More information on current resource and troubleshooting issues impacting library services

 Accessing library resources not in stock*

 Staff: Any requests for books and journals which are not on a reading list and not currently in stock should be sent to your subject librarian.
 You can also request copyright cleared chapters and articles from the digitisation service.
 Our subject librarian will also be able to assist you with sourcing material.
 More information on our digitisation service

 Staff, students, and postgraduate research students: Free access to our document delivery service is available which may be able to obtain articles and books via the British Library.
 More information on our document delivery service